PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 validation, and `git diff --check` pass.
 The orchestrator shrank from 864 to 758 lines.
 No model conversion, corpus run, or inference was performed.

+Dynamic-shape Pool layout repair now lives in one indexed policy helper.
+Immediate NHWC/CF bridges retain their channel-last decision and explicit short-circuit; CF average pooling still searches only the next three lines for a direct aligned consumer or one binary hop before an aligned consumer.
+The exact positional aligned-rank4 assignment is now the 46th shared source decoder and is also used by scalar-binary lookaround.
+Synthetic NHWC and CF binary-hop fixtures plus parser and single-owner gates pass 4 tests.
+Scoped Ruff, syntax validation, and `git diff --check` pass.
+The orchestrator shrank from 758 to 663 lines.
+No model conversion, corpus run, or inference was performed.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-